Wildlife & Animals – Namibia

 Because of the arid environment, wildlife numbers are relatively low in Namibia, but animals are easy to spot.
 All of the big predators are present, and cheetah is especially common throughout.
 Huge herds of animals, elephant in particular, can be seen in the Dry season at Etosha pan.

-Damaraland is home to a healthy population of desert-adapted elephant, a smaller population of desert lions, and black rhino can be tracked in a similar environment.
+Damaraland is home to a healthy population of desert-adapted elephant, a smaller population of black rhino can be tracked in a similar environment.
 The secretive brown hyena is sometimes seen lurking around seal colonies on the coast.
 Other marine wildlife includes the rare heaviside's dolphin and migrating southern right whale.

 Best Time for Wildlife Viewing